Cloud, services fuel IBM's profit beat, robust outlook; shares jump

 REUTERS: IBM Corp beat analysts' fourth-quarter earnings estimates and forecast full-year profit above expectations on Tuesday, as the company benefits from its focus on newer businesses such as cloud, software and services, sending its shares up about 7 percent.

-The company has been shifting toward the faster-growing segments to lower dependence on its traditional hardware products and reverse years of revenue declines.
+The company has been shifting towards the faster-growing segments to lower dependence on its traditional hardware products and reverse years of revenue declines.

 "We had our strongest signings quarter to finish out the year in a long period of time, where we signed roughly US$16 billion worth of signings - that's up 21 percent," Chief Financial Officer James Kavanaugh told Reuters.